 Put me in, coach!
-Whether it’s on a field, a court, rink, or a diamond, kids sports are part of growing up.
+Whether it’s on a field, a court, a rink, or a diamond, kids’ sports are part of growing up.

-In 75 percent of U.S. households, at least 1 child participates in an organized sport, according to a Project Play (1).
+In 75 percent of U.S. households, at least one child participates in an organized sport, according to Project Play (1).

 That amounts to almost 60 percent of the country’s youth ready to play.

-Though data is a little harder to come by, sports are just as popular in other countries (2).
+Though data is a little harder, sports are just as popular in other countries (2).
 In India, it’s cricket.
 In other parts of Asia, it’s badminton.
 And everywhere, it seems, kids are playing soccer.

 If you’re a parent of youngsters, you might be wondering:

 Are they right for my children?